Basrah crudes post weekly loss - Shafaq News

 Basrah crudes post weekly loss

-Shafaq News/ Basrah crude oil recorded a decline during the past week.
+Shafaq News/ Shafaq News / Basrah crude oil recorded a decline over the past week, marking its second consecutive weekly loss.

-On Friday, Basrah Heavy Crude closed its last session with a one-cent gain, reaching $78.43.
-However, it recorded a weekly loss of $1.83, equivalent to 2.33%.
+On Friday, Basrah Heavy Crude closed its last session with a 44 cents gain, reaching $74.98.
+It recorded a weekly loss of $3.45, equivalent to 4.4%.

 Brent crude futures settled up 21 cents, or 0.27%, to $78.50 a barrel.
 US West Texas Intermediate crude (WTI) settled up 4 cents, or 0.05%, to $74.66.